tradingfinder forex trade management expert

 What are Buy-Side Imbalance and Sell-Side Inefficiency (BISI)?

 Buy-Side Imbalance and Sell-Side Inefficiency (BISI) refers to a bullish gap that signifies strong buying pressure in the market.
+This pattern typically forms in strong bullish trends and indicates that buyers have control over the price movement.

 Buy-Side Imbalance and Sell-Side Inefficiency (BISI)